TedHusted/awake/awake.md/awake.md

 Noah is the last trainer to report.
 He introduces Liam and makes their report.

 “Thank you, Dr. Harper.
-Welcome to the group, Dr. O’Neill.”
+Welcome aboard, Dr. O’Neill.”

-She presses a button on her laptop and swivels in her chair to view the large view screen that covers one wall of the meeting room.
+She presses a button on her tablet and swivels in her chair to view the large view screen that covers one wall of the meeting room.

 “Nexus, present today’s briefing.”

 The presentation takes the form of a newscast, which is the template preferred by the last two administrations.
 The anchor is an AI generated composite of popular newscasters, past and present.
 The effect is both eery and strangely comforting.

 The AI-generated anchor leans forward slightly, her voice, rich and measured.
-Pauses between segments felt calculated, almost human — but not quite.
-It was easy to forget you weren’t watching a natural person until you noticed the perfectly even cadence, absence of hesitations, and some subtle errors.
+The pauses between segments feel calculated, almost human — but not quite.
+It’s easy to forget you aren’t watching a natural person until you notice the perfectly even cadence, absence of hesitations, and some subtle errors.

 Selected topics include graphics, animations, and video segments that emphasize key points.
 After each segment, the newscaster pauses, in case more information is required.
 POTUS often asks followup questions during the brief.
 Nexus is also linked to the president’s phone in case there are followup questions between briefings.